Low-temperature statistical mechanics of the QuanTizer problem: fast quenching and equilibrium cooling of the three-dimensional Voronoi Liquid: Results

-Our results are in good agreement with those from Ruscher's study \cite{ruscher_voronoi_2017} of the Voronoi liquid.
-We add three comments in regards to the agreement: (1) Ruscher's value for the melting temperature ($kT\approx 1.85$) is slightly lower than ours ($kT_{m}\approx 1.886$), and Ruscher's value for the freezing temperature ($kT_f\approx 1.05$) slightly higher than ours ($kT\approx 0.96$).
-These slight difference are probably due to the different system sizes and slightly different thermostats and simulation parameter.
 (2) At the finite size of our simulations ($N=2000$ particles), we find a distribution for the values of the freezing temperature and the cooling temperatures which are (average $\pm$ standard deviation) $kT_{f}=0.96 \pm 0.04$ and $kT_{m}=1.89\pm0.01$ for the MD simulations (\ref{fig:md_phase_transition}) and $kT_{freeze}=0.97 \pm 0.03$ and $kT_{melt}=1.886\pm0.006$ for the MC simulations (\ref{fig:mc_phase_transition}).
 We understand that Ruscher only presented data for a single simulation run with about 8000 particles.

 (3) In our simulations, the final energy of the freezing curves differs slightly from that of the perfect BCC lattice.
 Visual examination shows that this is due to residual disordered artifacts in the otherwise ordered lattice.
-This deviations are more clearly visible in the $\tau$ parameter which is sensitive to small deviations from order.
+These deviations are more clearly visible in the $\tau$ parameter which is sensitive to small deviations from order.

 Figure~\ref{fig:mc_phase_transition} shows Monte Carlo simulation data for the same system which are consistent with the Molecular Dynamics simulation data shown in Fig.~\ref{fig:md_phase_transition}, thereby providing further confirmation of these results.
-There quantitative values for the transition temperatures are consistent (within error bars) in MD and MC simulations; however, we observe a narrower spread of transition temperatures for the melting process in our MC simulations as compared to our MD simulations, see Tab.~\ref{tab:transition-temperatures}.
+The quantitative values for the transition temperatures are consistent (within error bars) in MD and MC simulations; however, we observe a narrower spread of transition temperatures for the melting process in our MC simulations as compared to our MD simulations, see Tab.~\ref{tab:transition-temperatures}.

 This concludes our analysis of the quasi-static (slow) equilibrium cooling and heating of the Voronoi liquid.
 Confirming the results by Ruscher {\it et al.} we find the system to behave like a typical first-order order/disorder transition with hysteresis in that limit, with the low-temperature state given by the BCC lattice.